BritishMuseumDH/goBoy/README.md

-Photogrammetric model of a torso of a Hellenistic Youth
+Photogrammetric model of a Boy on a Go Board
 =======================================================

-This repository contains the files and images to create a 3D rendering of the stelophorous statue of Mentuemhat
+This repository contains the files and images to create a 3D rendering of the Boy on a Go Board porcelain figure, created by Kakiemon kiln in Arita, Japan in the 17th century (BM Catalogue# Franks 1065).

 CONTENTS
 ========